Amazon S3

 iamauto: true

 With iamauto: true, Anchore automatically adopts the IAM role of its host environment.
 This is the most secure method for granting Amazon S3 access as it removes the need to store credentials such as ACCESS_KEY and SECRET_KEY in configuration files.
+For docker-compose environments the IAM role will be shared with the instance profile.
+For Helm deployments there are multiple options for assigning the IAM role to Anchore:

 Other S3 Configuration Options